andreaso/zonemaster-image/README.md

 because arbitrary AXFR queries can potentially be seen as noisy or impolite.
 Partly because it's not a configuration issue I'm overly concerned about once you get past your initial setup.

+Likewise is the [nameserver15][8] version test skipped, since I don't care whatever a nameserver exposes its software version or not.

 There is also a crude attempt being made to autodetect whatever the container running this image is capable of doing IPv6 queries or not.